A Tale of Two Monopolies: Introduction

 We solve the bundle pricing problem by performing standard demand analysis.
-Different from \citet{bulow1989simple}, we focus on determining the marginal revenue (MR) with respect to a price perturbation rather than a quantity perturbation.\footnote{Only a few papers approach mechanism design problems with MR analysis. \citet[Theorem 1]{manelli2006bundling} can be viewed as a marginal revenue condition for \emph{deterministic} mechanisms. \citet{jehiel2007mixed} study an auction problem and analyze the marginal effects on welfare and revenue with respect to each \emph{deterministic} allocation, based on extending an early result of \citet{roberts1979characterization}.} Given any optimal taxation mechanism, holding the prices of other bundles fixed, total revenue must not increase with any small price change for bundles with positive demand ($\MR=0$), nor with a small price decrease for bundles with zero demand ($\MR \geq 0$).
-When there is only one item, each quantity is demanded by an interval of buyer types and types in a higher interval demand a higher quantity.
-For any interior quantity, the resulting MR has a density equal to the derivative of the buyer's virtual value times the density of a type.
-When the MR density is positive, an optimal mechanism sells only the ``corner quantity'', i.e., the whole unit.
-Hence, the MR analysis recovers the optimality of a posted-price mechanism.
-In selling multiple items, when we perturb the price of a bundle, the set of types purchasing a bundle no longer forms an interval but can still be approximated by hypercubes and thereby the MR density coincides with the density of the transformed measure in \citet{daskalakis2017strong}.
+Different from \citet{bulow1989simple}, we focus on determining the marginal revenue (MR) with respect to a price perturbation rather than a quantity perturbation.\footnote{\citet [Theorem 1]{manelli2006bundling} pioneer studying the marginal revenue with respect to price perturbations and yet restrict attention to \emph{deterministic} mechanisms and first-order conditions.
+Alternatively, \citet{jehiel2007mixed} analyze the marginal effects of the weights attached to each partition of the objects among the bidders on welfare and revenue, in the spirit of \citet{roberts1979characterization}, to obtain mixed-bundling auctions.} Given any optimal taxation mechanism, holding the prices of other bundles fixed, total revenue must not increase with any small price change for bundles with positive demand (FOC), nor with a small price decrease for bundles with zero demand (SOC).
+Together, they constitute our main result, \Cref{Thm_MR}.
+In a single-product monopoly, each allocation is demanded by an interval of buyer types, and MR with respect to an interior allocation is the integral of an ``MR density'', which equals the derivative of the buyer's virtual value times the density of his type.
+In a multiproduct monopoly, each allocation is demanded by a convex set of buyers, and the MR density is equal to the negative of the density of the transformed measure in DDT.\footnote{The transformed measure of DDT captures the marginal effect on revenue with respect to an increase in the rent surrendered to a subset of buyer types, whereas MR captures the marginal effect on revenue with respect to an increase in the price of a subset of bundles.
+The two effects are of the same magnitude but opposite in sign, as the price functional and the buyer's indirect utility function are convex conjugates.}